jeremybytes/vslive2024-microsofthq/VH13-Nullability/README.md

 You will learn:

-* How compile-time warnings help you avoid null reference exceptions *How to use nullability to make the intent of your code clear
+* How compile-time warnings help you avoid null reference exceptions
+* How to use nullability to make the intent of your code clear
 * How to use the nullability operators: ?, !, ??

+## Resources

 * Slides: [SLIDES-FastFocus-Nullability.pdf](./SLIDES-FastFocus-Nullability.pdf)
 * Completed Code: [/Completed](./Completed/)

-## Resources
+## Additional Resources

 * Video: [Nullable Reference Types and Null Operators in C#](https://www.youtube.com/watch?v=xRxcfSyMD6Y)
 * Article: [Nullability in C# - What it is and What it is Not](https://jeremybytes.blogspot.com/2022/07/nullability-in-c-what-it-is-and-what-it.html)